 We continued his alternative therapy, abandoning the prescription pain meds that seemed to do little but make him groggy.
 I felt so fortunate to get a second phase of his life that was comfortable and at ease.

 Acupuncture isn’t just for seniors.
 Specially-trained vets can perform acupuncture on cats or dogs of any age to treat allergies, seizures, and other ailments, and it may be used as a complement to modern medicine.
 For example, while acupuncture can’t treat cancer, it can alleviate symptoms like pain or the side effects of medicine, such as nausea and inappetence.
 There are no side effects, and the treatments can have long lasting effects.

 Your pet is likely to need several treatments before you see the effects, but your pet won’t feel any additional discomfort in the meantime.
 The needles release chemicals in specific areas of the body and brain to stimulate healing and pain relief.
 In some cases, a vet may do acupressure or laser therapy as a supplement to acupuncture.
 These treatments provide similar effects but may be better tolerated by certain pets who require easier access to sensitive areas.
-Embrace Pet Insurance covers acupuncture and other alternative care, so you and your pet have no reason not to try it.
+Embrace Pet Insurance offers complementary treatment coverage that covers acupuncture and other alternative care, so you and your pet have no reason not to try it.

 If you’re nervous about the needles, don’t worry.
 They’re extremely thin, lightweight, and blunt tipped, and they’re placed very superficially.
 Most patients are like my dog (and me) and often don’t realize they’re even there.